faenrandir/a_careful_examination/communications/response-to-facebook-claim-all-originate-with-brodie.md

 8. ImTheMarmotKing's comment [Explaining Consistencies](https://www.reddit.com/r/mormon/comments/bebfqs/the_book_of_mormon_is_far_more_impressive_than/el4u158/) contains an original analysis of the usage of "Antionum" in the Book of Mormon with Bethel in the Bible.
 No Brodie anywhere.

 9. [Book of Mormon parallels to 1800s thought](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/) is a collection of resources.
 Several of the resources I wrote, so I'm 100% sure that Brodie was no part of them.
-Most of them are direct references to primary historical data, such as this: https://faenrandir.github.io/a_careful_examination/documents/book_of_mormon/echoes/echoes_of_1800s.pdf or https://faenrandir.github.io/a_careful_examination/moroni-quotes-sections-of-mark-dubious-origin/.
-And much of the research I link to on that resource page is original research performed decades after Brodie and seems quite independent of any influence (e.g., http://wordtree.org/thelatewar/)
+Most of them are direct references to primary historical data, such as [this](https://faenrandir.github.io/a_careful_examination/documents/book_of_mormon/echoes/echoes_of_1800s.pdf) or [this](https://faenrandir.github.io/a_careful_examination/moroni-quotes-sections-of-mark-dubious-origin/).
+And much of the research I link to on that resource page is original research performed decades after Brodie and seems quite independent of any influence (e.g., [analysis of the Late War](http://wordtree.org/thelatewar/))

 10. [Recent LDS Scholar observations favoring a modern origin for the Book of Mormon](https://faenrandir.github.io/a_careful_examination/lds-scholars-modern-origin-evidence/) is almost completely citing LDS scholarship, so it is difficult to understand how Brodie would relate.